kbay11/OpenCV-Sideways-Shoe-Detection/README.md

-# Shoe Detection Pipeline for Clothing Recommendation System
+# Sideways Shoe Detection Pipeline in Retail Imagery

 ## Overview
 This shoe detection pipeline was used to filter photos for a recommendation system.
 The pipeline focuses on identifying typical retail shoe photos.
 Specifically, images showcasing a single shoe from the side with a white to grayish background.
 It is designed to exclude images featuring multiple shoes, images with diverse or non-uniform backgrounds, and photos where the wearer of the shoe is visible.
 It ensures that the images meet specific aesthetic criteria, which is vital for maintaining a consistent visual presentation across the recommendation platform.